 Other terminal agents

 Adapter needed.
-If the agent supports MCP tools, hooks, and stable subagent metadata, the state machine can be reused.
+If the agent supports direct tools, hooks, and stable subagent metadata, the state machine can be reused.
 If it only supports prompts, the system becomes guidance rather than enforcement.